inksharedsolutions/bradyherren/src/markdown-pages/privacy-policy.md

 ## Information That We collect

-In running and maintaining our website Brady Herren website may collect and process the following data about you:
+In running and maintaining our website Brad M. Herren website may collect and process the following data about you:

 Information about your use of our site including details of your visits such as pages viewed and the resources that you access.
 Such information includes traffic data, location data and other communication data.